chasepang/chasepang.github.io/_includes/about/en.md

 > Your time is limited, so don’t waste it living someone else’s life.

-Hi, I am pangcq, a programmer.
+Hi, I am pangcq, a Java programmer.